jasonsbeer/AmigaPCI/TechnicalManual.md

 1. The initiating PCI device requests the bus by asserting _REQx (where x is the slot designation) on the falling edge of PCI clock.
 2. When the bus is available to the PCI device, the arbiter asserts _BB on the next falling edge of BCLK and asserts _GNT on the next falling edge of PCI clock.
 3. The PCI device will assert _FRAME, drive the AD bus with the requested address, and drive C/_BE with the PCI cycle command on the next falling edge of PCI clock.
-4. The target device asserts _DEVSEL on the next falling edge of the PCI clock and the initiator device asserts _IRDY.
+4. Upon the target device signaling its attention, the PCI Local Bridge asserts _DEVSEL on the next falling edge of the PCI clock.
 5. The Local PCI Bridge samples _FRAME on the next rising edge of the PCI clock.
 If _FRAME is negated, this is a normal cycle.
 6. On the next falling edge of BCLK, the Local PCI Bridge asserts the requested address on the A bus, asserts transer size requirements on the SIZ bus, sets TT0 and TT1 low, sets R_W high, asserts _TIP, and asserts _TS for one BCLK cycle.
 7. The target device drives data onto the D bus and asserts _TA on the falling edge of BCLK.